2011 Sutphen Shield

 1949 American Lafrance

 1949 American La France 75' Ladder "Ladder 1" was purchased by the CVFD.
-Ladder 1 has been in-service for over 63 years.
-Ladder 1 is now housed at Station 2 but is still used regularly, second to Truck 4, and for training purposes.
+Ladder 1 was in-service for over 63 years.
+Ladder 1 is now housed at Station 2.
 The Ladder was re-powered in 1979.
 The pump and tank were removed, a diesel replaced the old gasoline engine, an automatic transmission and airbrakes were added.
 Shortly after, the wooden ground ladders were replaced.
-In 1995, Truck 1 was repainted white matching the new, uniform color of the Coraopolis Fire Department's fire trucks.
+In 1995, Truck 1 was repainted white matching the new, uniform color of the Coraopolis Fire Department's apparatus.

 Ladder 1 is not equipped with a water tank or pump and only carries ladders and truck company tools.
 The aerial can be used for master stream operations.